clef/jql-query-retention/README.md

 For instance, if you have an interval of 1 day and retention buckets of [0, 1, 7, 14, 30], this will return the retention for D0, D1, D7, D14,
 and D30.

+### rolling: Bool

+Whether the retention should be calculated as Rolling or Classic retention.